 G. de P. — In other words, there are not two esoteric schools such as this of ours.
 This one alone exists, so far as the world is concerned.
 Each teacher, each mahatma, has his own school, has his own pupils, but that is something apart again, since his pupils are his own particular family circle of chosen ones.
 They all work together in the general work for mankind; and this general work may be done anywhere — in the churches, impressing individuals, in the councils of state, wherever there is a possible chance to infiltrate light and wisdom and the doctrines of love and forgiveness into men's minds and hearts.
 But as a school of esoteric training among men, there is but one in the world today, and this our own holy order is it.

 Student — I have a question which it may not be possible to have answered; but at a recent ES meeting in the temple, you spoke of the fact that a stranger had been present that night; and I am wondering if that stranger could have been one of the five you mentioned.

 G. de P. — No, he was not.

-Student — May I ask also: are these five working directly as Master M and Master KH do, for and through this body?
+Student — Are these five working directly as Master M and Master KH do, for and through this body?